|The Frankfurt-Tipp rating:|

 Koralnik (Benno Fürmann) is mighty proud.
-He has passed the difficult training as a professional killer for a top secret EU program with flying colours.
-Now he can hardly wait to get his first assignment.
-But the long-awaited call just won't come.
+HE has passed the difficult training to become a professional killer for a top secret EU program with flying colors.
+Now he can hardly wait to be assigned his first job.
+But the eagerly awaited call just won't come.
 Koralnik waits a whole eight years, completely isolated from any social contacts and frustrated by doing nothing.
-One day, the attractive Rosa (Mavie Hörbiger) crashes into his boredom-laden life as she hits Koralnik's car.
-And before he knows it, it's the first time in years he's had a lady visitor to his apartment.
-A delightful, but also dangerous change.
-But the fact that Koralnik does not follow the rules he has followed since his education soon takes revenge.
-Rosa has his own plans with Koralnik and when he gets his first commission now, of all times, he and his dubious companion have to embark on a turbulent odyssey, which will not only decide on his future as a professional killer…
+One day, attractive Rosa (Mavie Hörbiger) crashes into his boredom-ridden life when she hits Koralnik's car.
+And before he knows it, he has a lady visitor in his apartment for the first time in years.
+It's a delightful but dangerous change of pace.
+But the fact that for once Koralnik doesn't stick to the rules he's lived by since his training soon takes its revenge.
+For Rosa has her own plans for Koralnik, and when he receives his first assignment now, of all times, he and his shady companion must embark on a turbulent odyssey that will not only decide his future as a professional killer.

-The joy of experimenting is not the rule in German cinema.
-Far too often, both dramas and comedies follow worn formulas.
-It's true that very good and entertaining movies are created again and again.
-But the big surprises don't come.
-In the recent past, however, some filmmakers and producers have shown the courage to also implement material that moves off the beaten track.
-And if such a work also makes its way into the cinemas, then it's generally a pleasant thing, even if the end result is not perfect.
+In German cinema in particular, experimentation is not exactly the rule.
+Far too often, both dramas and comedies follow too worn-out formulas.
+Admittedly, very good and entertaining films are made time and again.
+But the big surprises are missing.
+But in the recent past some filmmakers and producers have shown the courage to realize material that is off the beaten track.
+And when such a work makes its way into cinemas, it is generally a pleasing thing, even if the end result is not perfect.

-The fact that the professional killer is portrayed here as a very human figure with quite normal weaknesses, longings and fears and not as a soulless fighting machine makes Koralnik much more accessible to the audience and one is really interested in his story.
-The fact that it is told in such an amusing way makes the whole thing all the more pleasant.
-Surely the film is not free of weaknesses.
-Some moments seem a little bit stressful and also one or the other length cannot be prevented completely.
-But as Florian Mischa Böder doesn't serve his audience anything too familiar, the whole thing still tastes really good in spite of smaller point deductions in the overall score.
+The fact that the professional killer is portrayed here as a very human figure with quite normal weaknesses, longings and fears, and not as a soulless fighting machine, naturally makes Koralnik much more accessible to the audience and one is genuinely interested in his story.
+Of course, the fact that it is then told in such an amusing manner makes it all the more enjoyable.
+Certainly, the film is not without its weaknesses.
+Some moments seem a bit forced and also the one or other length can't be avoided completely.
+But since Florian Mischa Böder serves his audience just not something too familiar, the whole thing tastes despite minor point deductions in the overall score but still really good.

-Whoever wants to see how a professional killer has to suffer from a slack order and whoever wants to go on the probably most unusual road trip of the year should definitely give this surprising cinema comedy a chance.
+Who wants to see once how a professional killer has to suffer from a lull in orders and who wants to go on probably the most unusual road trip of the year, should give this surprising cinema comedy in any case a chance.
 Worth seeing